 So, you get something like these:

-- Delightful Three Bed Cottage in Tranquil Woodland Setting
+Delightful 3-Bed Cottage with Hot Tub in Peaceful Woodland Setting

-- Luxury City Apartment for 10 guests - Two Minutes from Bars and Restaurants
+Luxury City Apartment for 10 guests - 2 mins from Bars and Restaurants

 Highlight special features